-We treasure Alegría Vineyards, and feel that we are the stewards of a tradition created by generations of wine growers.
+We treasure our historic Alegría Vineyards, and feel that we are the stewards of a tradition created by generations of wine growers.

 To preserve the vineyards into the future, we treat the vineyard as an ecological system with a balance among the grapevines and all the creatures that live here, including ourselves.